Sudjiran Resosudarmo

 Sudjiran Resosudarmo (1920–1985) (also written as Soedjiran Resosoedarmo or Soedjiran Reksosoe-darmo) was an Indonesian geographer and teacher.
 He was the rector of Institut Keguruan dan Ilmu Pendidikan (IKIP) Jakarta, now known as the State University of Jakarta, from 1980 till 1984.

 Career

 Sudjiran began his teaching career in Bali during the prolonged struggle for Indonesian independence, then moved to Jakarta, teaching in primary and secondary schools.
 There he met his wife, Satimah Mardjana.
-They raised four, very accomplished, children: Endang Rahayu Sedyaningsih (Indonesian Minister of Health, Oct 2009 – May 2012), Marlinda Budiningsih, Budy P. Resosudarmo, and Damaryanti Suryaningsih.
+They raised four children: Endang Rahayu Sedyaningsih (Indonesian Minister of Health, Oct 2009 – May 2012), Marlinda Budiningsih, Budy P. Resosudarmo, and Damaryanti Suryaningsih.